 Russ Park can be accessed through the main entrance on Bluff Street.

-There are four trails through the park:
+There are six trails through the park.

 A Brief History